 01 of 06

-Afternoon Tea is unmistakably a truly British custom now known worldwide, but its origins are in 19th century England.
+Afternoon Tea is unmistakably a truly British custom known worldwide, with origins in 19th century England.

-A traditional afternoon tea... will start with finger-sized sandwiches, followed by scones with butter, jam and or cream, then an assortment of cakes and, of course, tea.Continue to 2 of 6 below.
+A traditional tea starts with finger sandwiches, followed by scones with butter, jam and or cream, then cakes and, of course, tea.Continue to 2 of 6 below.

 02 of 06